Finding the Genius of our Creator in Nature and Scripture

 Romans 1:20 NIV

 When Paul wrote that, not many would have disagreed.
 Living things were made from mysterious parts that miraculously worked together.
-Even when it wasn’t apparent what all the parts did, they all were there for a purpose.
+Even when it wasn’t apparent what all the parts did, they all seemed to be there for a reason.

-For most of history, common sense and intuition convinced people that living things were “fearfully and wonderfully made”, the product of wisdom and foresight, not chance.
+For most of history, common sense and intuition convinced people that living things were “fearfully and wonderfully made”, the product of wisdom and foresight, not chance, and clearly made for a purpose.

 But today, that idea needs defenders.
 Evolution has been chipping away at our confidence in a Creator at least since the 18th century.
 Science only began to uncover the facts that contradict evolution about 60 years ago, and textbooks and popular culture haven’t caught up.
 Today, technology has given us undreamed-of abilities to study living cells and what animates them.
 And that turns out to be tiny molecular machines.